lyra

 WiFi

-Lyra Ultra W has WiFi built in.
+Lyra Ultra W has WiFi built in and mPWRD-OS should have it running.
 Check by running ‘ip link show’ and making sure wlan0 is there

 Adding WiFi network manually